phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 179732
+#Total Number of Tweets: 190150
-#Number of Trump Tweets: 179641
+#Number of Trump Tweets: 180212
-#Number of Rubio Tweets: 52854
+#Number of Clinton Tweets: 180141
-#Number of Sanders Tweets: 26577
+#Number of Rubio Tweets: 53008
-#Number of Carson Tweets: 22886
+#Number of Sanders Tweets: 26798
-#Number of Bush Tweets: 18250
+#Number of Carson Tweets: 22984
-#Total Number of Tweets:
+#Number of Bush Tweets: 18295
 ---